Expand description

 maps, pattern properties…) into a navigable form tree, renders it as a

-keyboard-first editor, and validates the result after every edit so users always
+keyboard-first TUI or a browser form, and validates after every edit so users

 CLI available: